tanema/gween/README.md

 They can be divided into several families:

-* `linear` is the default interpolation.
-It's the simplest easing function.
+* `linear` is the simplest easing function, straight from one value to the other.
 * `quad`, `cubic`, `quart`, `quint`, `expo`, `sine` and `circle` are all "smooth" curves that will make transitions look natural.
 * The `back` family starts by moving the interpolation slightly "backwards" before moving it forward.
 * The `bounce` family simulates the motion of an object bouncing.